Chemotherapy for chronic lymphocytic leukaemia (CLL)

 Side effects can include:

 We have listed some of the most common side effects of chemotherapy.
 Different chemotherapy drugs have different side effects.
-You can read more about side effects you may get from the specific drugs you are having.
+We have more information on side effects of other drugs in our A-Z of treatment.

 About our information